MikeHe2/holbertonschool-printf/README.md

 - va_copy (**man 3 va_copy**)
 - va_arg (**man 3 va_arg**)

+## Task 0

+- Handling the identifiers of %c, %s, %%.
+- Returns: the number of characters printed (excluding the null byte used to end output to strings).
+- write output to stdout, the standard output stream.

-## Flowchart
+## Task 1

-Use this link to open file with https://app.diagrams.net/
+- Handling identifiers %d and %i.
+- Returns: the number of characters printed (excluding the null byte used to end output to strings).
+- write output to stdout, the standard output stream.

 ## Authors

-- Angel Carrasquillo
+- Angel Carrasquillo - 8990@holbertonstudents.com
-- Michael A. Hernández
+- Michael A. Hernández - 9013@holbertonstudents.com